Commercial Roofing: TPO and PVC Red Flags

 Ceiling moisture is not always a red flag when it comes to TPO and PVC roofing.
 Oftentimes, condensation on the ceiling could be caused by heat, air conditioning, and other ventilation problems.
 So, if you see moisture on your ceiling, don’t panic.
 However, if you tend to see moisture frequently on the top floor of your building, it could be caused by a roof leak.

-Is It Time to Repair Your TPO or PVC Roof?
+When to Repair or Replace Your TPO or PVC Roof

 My name is Anthony, and I am the lead estimator of RoofCrafters’ Georgia/South Carolina division.
 The roof is the most important part of a structure, and people count on that to protect themselves and their families.
 That is one of the many reasons why I love my job and enjoy coming to work every day.
 The continuous training, honesty, and providing the customer with the Roofcrafters experience is what makes me the best in the business.